-With the help of a freezer truck and its rain-or-shine driver, a generous community partner (with big freezers!), two Colorado Springs staff members, and a whole bunch of eager volunteers.
+With the help of our freezer truck and rain-or-shine driver, a generous community partner (with big freezers!), two clever Colorado Springs staff members, and a whole bunch of eager volunteers.

 Dozens of distribution volunteers descend on Project Angel Heart’s Denver kitchen to pack all the meal bags for the week.
 They pull each meal that was cooked since the previous Thursday out of the freezer, pack one of each into a paper meal bag (making sure that the meals match each clients’ dietary restrictions), then sort the meal bags by location.
 All of the Colorado Springs meal bags go on special racks that get wrapped in plastic covers for transport.
 They’re also verified to make sure each Colorado Springs client and their diet is accounted for.

-Mike Yost and Matt Nigro, Project Angel Heart’s distribution assistant and coordinator, move all those meals into the organization’s freezer truck.
+Mike Yost and Matt Nigro, Project Angel Heart’s distribution assistant and lead logistics officer, move all those meals into the organization’s freezer truck.
 Mike straps the racks down and ensures the plastic covers are in place so that no meal bags fall during delivery.

 Volunteers start transporting and delivering meals.
-The first to arrive are Elizabeth & Teresa Easton, a mother-daughter shuttle team who take approximately one-third of the meal bags to First United Methodist Church (and have been volunteering to do so for ten years!).
+The first to arrive are Eli & Teresa Easton, a mother-daughter shuttle team who take approximately one-third of the meal bags to First United Methodist Church (and have been volunteering to do so for ten years!).
 Once they get there, volunteers meet them in the parking lot to pick up their delivery routes.
 The other volunteers come to Care & Share to pick up their meal bags for delivery.
 Note: during the coronavirus pandemic, all meal delivery driver volunteers come to Care and Share.